pieterjanv/aframe-openai-chat/README.md

 # Aframe OpenAI Chat Component

-This is a basic chat component for A-Frame, 3D / AR / VR framework that, given an appropriate backend, can be used to chat with any of OpenAI's models through an A-Frame entity.
+This is a basic chat component for A-Frame, the 3D / AR / VR framework, that, given an appropriate backend, can be used to chat with any of OpenAI's models through an A-Frame entity.

 A [live demonstration](https://www.youtube.com/watch?v=h9M0Rm1HoMc) has been uploaded to YouTube.